boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ### Wizard Finished

-Congratulations, you now have a jenkins master installed.
+Congratulations, you now have a Jenkins master installed.
 We still should perform a few configuration tasks on this since we have a larger setup planned.
 I like to keep the master node as clean as possible so i don’t like running jobs on this instance, so lets go ahead and disable those.

 ### Disable jobs on this node